The Hand Overview

 The Musculoskeletal System is vast and complex, consisting of muscles, tendons, ligaments, joints, and bones.
 Thus, a single injury to the Hand can cause multiple issues.
 Because of this complexity, the VA simplified the rating system for musculoskeletal conditions to focus on the resulting disability from a condition or group of conditions existing in the same body part.

 To honor the Pyramiding Principle, only a single rating can be given for conditions of the Hand with a few exceptions.
-If a nerve condition also exists in the Hand, then that can be rated separately under one of the Lower Nerve codes since the Nervous System is separate and distinct.
+If a nerve condition also exists, then that can be rated separately under one of the Lower Nerve codes since the Nervous System is separate and distinct.
 Other exceptions, if any, are noted in specific rating codes found on the Hand Condition Ratings page.

 Muscles do have their own rating system (see the Forearm and Hand Muscles page), but cannot be rated in addition to another musculoskeletal rating for the Hand since they often result in similar symptoms (limitation of motion, etc.).